kmhabib71/kortexlab/banff/friday-grand-roadmap-for-david.md

 ## Risk 1: "AI will make mistakes"
 **Mitigation:** All AI-generated tasks/tags go to "Needs Review" status.
 Human approves before actionable.
 AI learns from corrections.

-## Risk 2: "Contender has no API"
+## Risk 2: "Contender API integration complexity"
-**Mitigation:** Phase 2-3 saves 100-140 hrs/month WITHOUT Contender.
-Retool workaround for Phase 4-5.
-Engineer coordination only if extended.
+**Mitigation:** Amanda provided full OpenAPI spec with 50+ documented endpoints.
+Standard OAuth2 authentication.
+Make.com has built-in HTTP module for API calls.
+We test in staging before production.

 ## Risk 3: "Team won't adopt new workflows"
 **Mitigation:** Week 6 training + documentation.
 Make.com is visual (no coding).
 Start with high-pain tasks (they'll WANT to use it).